Devolutions/doc/docs/en/kb/password-hub/how-to-articles/private-key-management.md

 ![Scan the QR Code](/img/en/kb/KB2190.png)
 *Scan the QR Code*{.caption}

 The pairing process will begin.
-After it ends (it should only take a couple of seconds), your Private Key will be stored on the Devolutions {{ en.WS }} mobile application.
+After it ends (it should only take a few seconds), your Private Key will be stored on the Devolutions {{ en.WS }} mobile application.
 Next time you connect to your {{ en.PHUB }}, if you choose this authentication method, you will receive a Push notification on your mobile device to verify your identity.

 At any moment, you can decide to delete that storage configuration by clicking on ***Unpair***.
 This option is useful if you have pairing problems with your mobile device and want to redo the configuration from the start.